 Unsurprisingly, psychologists have found that imposter syndrome often overlaps with feelings of anxiety, low self-esteem, and even depression.
 But it also seems to be its own thing.
 Research suggests there could be a few causes to impostorism:

 Your parents.
 A study conducted by researchers at the University of Sydney in Australia found that imposter syndrome can be predicted by paternal overprotection and lack of paternal care.
 So, whether your dad was overprotective of you, or didn’t care about you at all, that might be why you feel like an imposter.
 Most of us who grew up in the hood can probably relate to the latter.

 Your parents (yes, again).
 Our childhoods can really fuck us up.
-Turns out that college students whose parents put a lot of pressure on them to perform academically, also are more likely to experience imposter syndrome.
+It turns out that college students whose parents put a lot of pressure on them to perform academically are also more likely to experience imposter syndrome.
 (Source)

 Overall mental wellbeing.
 If you’ve had a history of anxiety or depression, this could be the reason why you feel like an imposter.
 (Source)

 Personality.Perfectionists have a tendency to feel like imposters because they are overcritical of their own performance.

 An issue I’ve struggled with for a long time is accepting that people actually like me.
 To this day, I feel like people wouldn’t really mind if I disappeared.

 Because of this, I’ve never tried to throw a party or organize any large social gathering by myself.
 Imposter syndrome would have me believe that no one really likes me or cares about my existence.

 One of the things that contributed to my alcoholism was the oppressive feeling that I wasn’t good enough for people’s company.
 I thought people would only enjoy my company if I were drunk, or at least that the alcohol would numb my feeling of “not belonging”.
 This was the biggest thing I struggled with when I decided to become sober.
 (You can read about my path to sobriety here.)